Answered By: Reference Librarian Last Updated: May 16, 2019 Views: 10

 - The Statistical Abstract of the US (1878-2012) (US Government) – Covers social, political, and economic statistics.

 - The library has print copies of post-2012 editions of the Statistical Abstract of the US (ProQuest) located in the reference section.

 - American FactFinder – Access US Census Data in an easy to use platform.

 - UNdata.org – Provides a wide variety of statistics (by country), offered by the United Nations Statistics Division.

 - World Bank Open Data –This resource provides access to environmental, social, political, and economic statistics at an international level.
 If you are having issues using the search bar, try browsing these featured indicators.

-With so many options available, it can be easy to feel overwhelmed.
 When in doubt, ask a librarian for help!